 At the end of each quarter, once grades are posted, graduation checks will begin.
 During this time, the student's AAR is reviewed for completion of the major/minor requirements and an honors check is done for majors.
 However, for students who are graduating in Spring, Summer, or Fall 2017 and are walking in the Spring 2017 commencement, an honors check must be completed prior to their final grades being posted due to the commencement programs.
 The commencement programs are printed in advance of Spring quarter grades being posted, so we must determine honors eligibility prior to knowing all your grades and prior to the final graduation check.
 See directions below on how to apply.

-Publication of Honors in the Spring Commencement Program - Due May 20th
+Publication of Honors in the College's Spring Commencement Program & Sociology Honors Cords - Due by Friday, May 19th

-- You have three or less courses remaining in your major, not including the comprehensive requirement (SOCY 196A, Thesis, LALS Seminar).
+- You have three or less courses remaining in your major, not including the comprehensive requirement (SOCY 196A or B, Thesis, LALS Seminar).

 - Your major GPA includes your lower division courses, upper division core courses, and upper division elective courses, including course substitutions and transferred courses.
-It does NOT include the comprehensive requirement, SOCY 196A, SOCY 196B, Thesis courses, nor the LALS/SOCY comprehensive options.
+It does NOT include the comprehensive requirement: SOCY 196A, SOCY 196B, Thesis courses, nor the LALS/SOCY comprehensive options.
+Nor does it include extra courses that you have taken in addition to the regular requirements (for example if you took 6 electives instead of the 5 required for the Sociology BA, the 6th elective is not included).

-- If you need help calculating your GPA, please let me know (email@example.com).
+- If you need help calculating your GPA, please contact the undergraduate advisor: firstname.lastname@example.org or a peer advisor: email@example.com

 - Step two: Verify type of honors